article

 Compounded semaglutide may be made with different synthetic versions of semaglutide—such as semaglutide sodium salt or semaglutide acetate—and/or combined with other ingredients by compounding pharmacies.

-And while compounded medications are advertised as cheaper alternatives, the FDA does not approve or vet them for efficacy.
+And while compounded medications are advertised as cheaper alternatives, the FDA does not approve or vet them for safety or efficacy.
 In fact, the FDA recently issued a warning advising consumers not to use a compounded drug if an approved one is available.

 Backing up: What is semaglutide, and how does it work?